CarinaXZZ/SentimentAnalysis/README.md

 ## text_preprocessing.py
 This file contains several functions to process the raw data: data cleansing(remove html tag, urls etc.), tokenise, lemmatize, remove the stop words, and word count.\
-nltk and WordNet are used.
+nltk, re and WordNet are used.

 ## sentiment_classifier.py
 The functions related to sentiment analysis: collect training data, extract features, train the model, classfy the data.\
 NaiveBayes is applied to categorise the data.\
 The bag of words are used as the features.\
 nltk is used.

+## manual_labelling.py
+The sentiments of the tweets was labelled manually by myself.
+I only labelled 200 of them.
+As a result, the training set is unbalanced.
+Most of them are natural.